nzdavidv/pages/pages/AWS-website1.md

 date: 2025-07-19
 ---
 # Overview
-This is a repost from my www.nzvink.com website although I refreshed and re-tested the content.
+This is a repost from my www.nzvink.com website although I refreshed and re-tested most of the content.
 **Web hosting using API gateway, Lambda, S3, all fronted by Cloudflare**

 ## Tasks overview